 The Yarkovsky effect is called after IVAN OSIPOVICH YARKOVSKY (Figure 6), a person mostly unknown to present-day scientists.
-Only a very recent publication by Beekman (2006) unveiled some information about his life and work.
+Only a very recent publication by Beekman (2005) unveiled some information about his life and work.
 This is the reason, why we include an excerpt here.
-We also reprint Yarkovsky's 'lost' publication in Section 9.3.